Olsinski Law Firm team

 • Other factors relating to the economic circumstances of the parties that the court finds to be just and proper.

-• Cohabitation by the dependent spouse
+• The dependent spouse gets remarried;

-• Death of either spouse
+• The death of either spouse.

 Client Reviews